thule86/Machine-Learning-Models/README.md

-Build machine learning models from scratch
+#Build machine learning models from scratch:

 1. K-means and K-medians
 2. CUSUM